 What personal information do we hold?

-Photographs/and or video recordings of you (referred to as ‘images’) are personal data if you can be identified from them.
+Photographs/and or video recordings (together referred to as ‘images’) are considered personal data if you can be identified from them.

-When we take images, we will ask you to complete a form.
-This form will show us your consent to use the images for marketing and publicity purposes, or on occasions, for another reason.
+When we take images of you, we will ask you to complete a form.
+This is to record your consent so we can use them for marketing and publicity purposes, or on occasions, for another stated reason.

-If you give your consent, we will keep your images, along with the information provided in the consent form.
-The information collected on the form may include:
+If you provide your consent, we will hold your images, along with the information provided in the consent form.
+The information collected on the form may include the following:

 - Identity data: name, age;